'Disgusting': Preston Jewish faith leader condemns councillor over Israel attack comments

 Jeremy Dable, the Jewish representative on the Preston Faith Covenant, was speaking after reports that Azhar Ali - Labour's opposition group leader at County Hall - had been recorded claiming Israel had removed border security in advance of the Hamas atrocity in order to justify its subsequent attack on Gaza.
 Around 1,200 Israelis were killed and more than 200 taken hostage during the onslaught.

-The Mail on Sunday said County Cllr Ali - who is also Labour’s candidate in the forthcoming Rochalde parliamentary by-election - had told a meeting of the Lancashire party shortly after the attacks: “The Egyptians are saying that they warned Israel ten days earlier…Americans warned them a day before [that] there's something happening.
-They deliberately took the security off, they allowed... that massacre that gives them the green light to do whatever they bloody want.”
+The Mail on Sunday said County Cllr Ali – who was Labour’s candidate in the forthcoming Rochalde parliamentary by-election until the party withdrew its support for him on Monday evening – had told a meeting of the Lancashire party shortly after the attacks: “The Egyptians are saying that they warned Israel ten days earlier…Americans warned them a day before [that] there’s something happening.
+They deliberately took the security off, they allowed… that massacre that gives them the green light to do whatever they bloody want.”

 He has now apologised “unreservedly” for the remarks, which he also acknowledges were “false”.